Menu Close

 • Self-harm

-• Persistent and severe depression that has led to the inability to function in normal life
+• Persistent and severe depression that has led to the inability to function in everyday life

 • Frequent panic attacks